AndreGomesSilva/Cub3D/README.md

 - **D**: Move right
 - **ESC**: End game

-You can also use the mouse to rotate your view and look around with the mouse or arrows.
+You can also use the mouse or arrows to rotate your view and look around.

 ## Usage